 This super easy ice cream topping recipe takes a bit of time in the fridge for the sweet, fresh peaches to give up their delicious juices, but your patience will be rewarded with a rare treat.

-- Combine the peaches, both sugars, vanilla, cinnamon and salt in a large bowl and mix until the sugars are dissolved.
+Combine the peaches, both sugars, vanilla, cinnamon, and salt in a large bowl and mix until the sugars are dissolved.

-- Cover and refrigerate for 4 to 6 hours.
+Cover and refrigerate for 4 to 6 hours.
 Mix and serve over vanilla ice cream.

-The peach should smell wonderful and be creamy gold or yellow; some will have a characteristic blush, depending on variety.
+- The peach should smell wonderful and be creamy gold or yellow; some will have a characteristic blush, depending on the variety.
 Check for firmness; the peach softens up as it ripens.
 How firm you want the peaches to be when you buy them depends on when you plan to use them.
 A good idea is to buy them in several levels of firmness so they can be eaten over a period of time.
-The more ripe a peach is, the sweeter and juicier it is.
+The riper a peach is, the sweeter and juicier it is.
 But don't buy a peach if it is at all mushy.

-The best way to keep peaches is on the kitchen counter for a just a few days before you use them at the peak of ripeness.
+- The best way to keep peaches is on the kitchen counter for just a few days before you use them at the peak of ripeness.
 You can refrigerate them for up to a week after they are ripe, but they might lose some flavor.
 If they get mushy and wrinkled, they are past their use-by date.